 Can you buy a house even after a foreclosure?

 Purchasing a home after a foreclosure is a bit trickier than a bankruptcy because you’ve shown poor ability to repay on the exact product you’re hoping to purchase again.
 But nothing is impossible; you’ll just have to wait a little bit longer than you would with a straightforward bankruptcy.
 Here’s how it works.

 If you’re seeking a conventional loan, you can expect a seven year wait period from the actual date the foreclosure was filed (it stays on your credit report for the same amount of time).
 FHA loans only require a three-year wait period.
 However, if you can prove that the foreclosure was caused by a situation out of your control, you might be able to shorten the seasoning period for both types of loan.
 Examples of this include a substantial period of unemployment, a major illness, or a divorce.
 To shorten a conventional loan wait time from ten years to three years, you’ll also need at least a 10% down payment or 90% loan to value ratio.

 What if you had both a bankruptcy and a foreclosure?

 Going through a bankruptcy or foreclosure might seem like a huge block in the road, but it’s not one that is insurmountable.
 You still have the opportunity to purchase your own home after just a bit of waiting and working.
 Review your personal situation to determine which type of mortgage would be best for you and how long you have to wait before you can apply for one.
-Then take diligent steps to repair your credit to ensure your application is approved and you get the best interest rates available.
+Then take careful steps to repair your credit to ensure your application is approved and you get the best interest rates available.

-If you feel more comfortable getting professional help in repairing your credit, contact our partner Lexington Law.
+If you feel more comfortable getting professional help in rebuilding your credit, contact our partner Lexington Law.
 They may be able to help you remove negative items like a bankruptcy or foreclosure on your credit report.
 Let Lexington Law deal with creditors and credit bureaus for you to help you get one step closer to being in a house you can call your own.